andreipfeiffer/css-in-js/README.md

 - **style tag**: support for serving the styles as injected `<style>` tags in the document's `<head>`
 - **Atomic**: ability to generate atomic css classes and increasing reusability, reducing style duplication
 - **Theme**: built-in support for Theming or managing design tokens/system
+- **Learn**: a very subjective opinion regarding the learning curve, you should really evaluate this on your own
 - **Lib**: size in KB of the library that is shipped in a production build
 - **Bundle**: increase in KB (as an average), for an entire single page built for production